OpenDSU/docssite/pages/concepts/DSU Introduction (RFC-001).md

 <p align="justify">Brick Storage represents a core element of the OpenDSU ecosystem.
 Bricks Storages are simple web services that store and retrieve bricks for clients that know the brick’s hash (or id).
 The basic implementation of Brick Storages is straightforward and offers a tool that works well in an open and permissionless network.

 DSUs are stored as “bricks” in a “brick storage” and are encrypted using symmetric encryption.
 The bricks can be stored locally, remotely in the cloud, or any other storage media.
-The essential key for decrypting bricks is a secret key called [KeySSI](https://www.opendsu.org/pages/concepts/KeySSI%20(RFC-002).html).
+The essential key for decrypting bricks is a secret key called <a href="https://www.opendsu.org/pages/concepts/KeySSI%20(RFC-002).html">KeySSI</a>..
 Each Brick is encrypted with a different key.
 Special bricks called BrickMaps store the encryption keys for the Bricks they are referencing.
 These BrickMaps, unlike other bricks, are encrypted with KeySSIs.

 DSUs are flexible and can be updated (and even deleted).
 These get implemented by having multiple BrickMaps referenced within the same anchor, allowing us to have a history of each DSU.</p>